ACDguide/Governance/_sources/retire/retire-published.md

 # Use case: published data
 **If we publish data with a DOI** (or equivalent persistent identifier), we are obliged to maintain the landing page of that DOI indefinitely - this persistence of URLs is what data publishers like Zenodo, NCI and DAP provide.
-However, there are times when we need to delete the old data because it was seriously flawed and should not be used.
+However, there are times when the old data needs to be deleted because it was seriously flawed and should not be used.
 In this case, **consideration must be given to the importance of reproducibility of science using the flawed dataset**.

-If data is to be unpublished, we need to consider whether a copy of the old version can and should be archived on a tape store (e.g. NCI's MDSS) or if it is safe to delete the data. **In general, a copy of all published data should always be kept by the publisher, even if it contains errors**.
+If data is to be unpublished, consideration should be given to whether a copy of the old version can and should be archived on a tape store (e.g. NCI's MDSS) or if it is safe to delete the data. **In general, a copy of all published data should always be kept by the publisher, even if it contains errors**.

 It is not permissible to simply remove a DOI, though it may be necessary to redirect to a ["tombstone page"](https://support.datacite.org/docs/tombstone-pages) which resolves to a page that explicitly states that the dataset is no longer here.